 Ultimate Guide to Small Business Loans, Grants, and Resources For Women in New Hampshire

 With today’s Internet marketplace, it’s easier than ever for entrepreneurs to take their ideas and transform them into a thriving business.
 Women-owned businesses are still a minority in the U.S. but are steadily gaining ground.
 Over the last 20 years, the number of Women are successfully starting and growing their own businesses right here in New Hampshire and across the country.
-For example, American Express’s 2017 State of Women-Owned Businesses Report shows that there are approximately 11.6 million women-owned businesses in the United States.
+According to the National Association of Women Business Owners, there are more than 11.6 million women-owned businesses in the United States.
 The success of women-owned businesses has led to a greater availability of grants, loans, and resources tailored to helping women succeed as entrepreneurs and business owners.

 As your community bank, Union Bank wants to help you follow your dreams of entrepreneurship.
 By empowering women to start new businesses, we’re continuing our mission to support the local economy and contribute to its prosperity.
 We put together this comprehensive list of resources for female entrepreneurs in New Hampshire for that reason.
 From free resources to help you get started, to a variety of sources for grants and financing, here’s everything you need to know in order to operate a woman-owned business in New Hampshire.